 Re-Test and Re-Interview

-Monitor the Re-Hire's Progress
+Monitor the Rehired Employee's Progress

 As with any new employee, it's a best practice to monitor how well they're settling in and getting things done.
 Take time to check in and ask specifically about their level of enthusiasm for the job and any different needs they have (at least at the 30- and 90-day point).
-In between these review periods, remember to stop by just to say how pleased you are to have them back on the team.
+In between these review periods, remember to stop by just to let them know how pleased you are to have them back on the team.

-- Rehires often times require very little or no training to help get them up to par and could be able to hit the ground running.
+- Rehires often require very little or no training to help get them up to par and could be able to hit the ground running.
 This perspective is very attractive for employers because fewer training hours are dedicated to the new hire and there could be a shorter learning curve.

-- Consider the reason for the former employee exiting the organization originally?
+- Consider the reason for the former employee exiting the organization originally.
 Was it an amicable exit?
 Is the individual eligible for rehire?

 - Why are they returning?
 Does the organization value loyalty?
 Is this employee trying to fill a gap in their career?
 Do their professional goals coincide with that of the organization?

-- Has the individual acquired new skills, education and additional assets that could be of value to the organization?
+- Has the individual acquired new skills, education, and additional assets that could be of value to the organization?

 - Now that the individual is trying to return to the organization, is there a cultural fit?
-What contributions did this individual make to the cultural awareness of the organization prior to the departure, were they positive?
+What contributions did this individual make to the cultural awareness of the organization prior to the departure, and were they positive?
 Are they a good fit now?